geohot/twitchcore/README.md

 8 million elements (20MB) = 23-bit address path

 We want to support a load/store instruction into 32x32 matrix register (2432 bytes) like this:
-* Would be R-Type with rs1 and rs2.
+* Would be R-Type with rs1 and rs2 (64-bit)
-* rs1 contains the 23-bit base address
+* rs1 contains the 23-bit base address, plus two masks in the upper bytes (0 is no mask)
-* rs2 contains two 24-bit strides for x and y, and two 8-bit masks in the upper bytes (0 is no mask).
+* rs2 contains two 24-bit strides for x and y.
 Several of these bits aren't connected
 * "rd" is the extension register to load into / store from

 Use some hash function on the addresses to avoid "bank conflicts", can upper bound the fetch time.